edmundedgar/eris-pm/tests/fixtures/app31/readme.md

-* test handling of arrays for multiple types
+* test handling of memory and storage arrays in static and dynamic forms for static types